Welcome aboard the Amtrak Texas Eagle!

 Charges apply for additional and oversized luggage; check out Amtrak’s carry-on bag policy for more information.

-Accessibility on the Eagle
+Accessibility aboard the Eagle

 There are accessible sleeping accommodations available, but other rooms may be available based on your abilities.
 Lower-level coach class seating is also available.